- The UNEXPECTED_KERNEL_MODE_TRAP_M error can be caused by the Realtek audio driver.

-- When Task Manager opens, go to Startup tab, right click each entry on the list and choose Disable.
+- When Task Manager opens, go to the Startup tab, right-click each entry on the list and choose Disable.

 - After you disable all startup applications, close Task Manager and restart your PC.

-- Restart your computer few times while it boots to start Automatic Repair.
+- Restart your computer a few times while it boots to start Automatic Repair.

-- Choose Troubleshoot > Reset this PC > Remove everything.
+- Choose Troubleshoot, select Reset this PC and click on Remove everything.
 Be sure to have Windows 10 installation media ready because you might need it for this step.

-- Select Only the drive where Windows is installed > Just remove my files and click the Reset button to start.
+- Select Only the drive where Windows is installed and click on Just remove my files and click the Reset button to start.